 The Ultimate in Coffee vs Espresso

-So, you understand that if you want the most out of coffee vs. espresso there are different amounts and different ways to concoct the perfect drink.
+So, you understand that if you want the most out of caffeine fix, there are different amounts and different ways to concoct the perfect drink.

 But what if you want the most caffeine you can get out of a super drink?
 You may want to combine the two, like a cafe in Australia has.